Lykosshadow/nd2_to_dax_converter/README.md

 **Create the Input and Output data folders but DO NOT add any files into the Output folder**

 Once the files have been set up this way, the code can be run in either the terminal (Mac) or command line (Windows).
 Be sure to navigate to the directory/folder called nd2_to_dax_converter-main.
 From this directory, type **python converter.py "..\input_data" "..\output_data"** to run the program.

+## Acknowledgments
+- Code and logic were adapted from Hazenbabcock at the Zhaung Lab and are noted accordingly in the code.
+- Portions of this code and logic were developed with the help of ChatGPT, an AI language model by OpenAI.